PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 date:   2022-03-23 16:46:24 +0000
 categories: post
 ---
 So, welcome to my first blog post.
 It took me the better part of a day at work to find the best (and cheapest!) way to setup a blog under my own domain.

-By the way, at my work we have something called the "green room" where we can pursue our own projects and such for self-development, so I'm not just procrastinating at work :smile:
+I've recently started a new job at Infinity Works (IW) as a consultant, and with all this new job energy I thought I'd like to look into doing some things that I've been meaning to for a long time but didn't have time... etc etc...
+Fortunately at IW we have something called the Green Room, where I can do self-development projects and such, and so starting this blog on work time is somewhat justified :smile:

-The initial idea for this blog was to start documenting findings and keeping a record of my achievements and interesting things that I've learned over the course of my career.
+The initial idea here is to start documenting findings and keeping a record of my achievements and interesting things that I've learned over the course of my career.

 I mean... half of all the programming I've ever learnt is from someone's blog or a medium article, so why not give back with my own take on things...